TSwimson/AskMe3000/README.md

 ## AskMe3000
-AskMe3000 is a simple tool to help you practice table topics.
+AskMe3000 is a simple tool for practicing table topics.
+Try it [here](https://tabletopics.app)

 #### How to run locally
 Clone this repository